 - Price and valuation: Is it undervalued?
-To get a better picture of this, you can go by a price-to-earnings ratio, or P/E. A P/E of 15 is considered ‘cheap’.
+To get a better picture of this, a price-to-earnings ratio, or P/E, can be worked out by dividing a company's current stock price by its earnings per share.
+A P/E of 15 is often considered ‘cheap’.
 However, it may be cheap because of slower growth.
-Try and identify the ‘cheap’ stocks that figure to be positive in as many of the above areas as possible.
-You can also assess the fair value of a company by calculating total assets on its balance sheet, minus depreciation and liabilities.
+It may be worth identifying the ‘cheap’ stocks that figure to be positive in as many of the above areas as possible.
+Assessing the ‘fair’ value of a company may also be achieved by calculating total assets on its balance sheet, minus depreciation and liabilities.

 - Liquidity: Liquidity refers to the stocks that have sufficient trading volume to allow traders to enter and exit positions straightforwardly.
-Making sure you choose liquid stocks can ensure you enter and exit at the price you want.
-Examples of liquid stocks as of 2019 include ExxonMobil, General Electric and Alibaba.
+Examples of liquid stocks include ExxonMobil, General Electric and Alibaba.
 Read more on stock market liquidity for a detailed picture.

-You also need to consider how the stocks fit within your portfolio of other assets such as forex and commodities.
-For example, you may want to go purely for strong capital gains with growth stocks, or add in greater security with dividend stocks or defensive stocks.
-This will depend on your wider investment/trading goals.
+Another consideration is how the stocks fit within a portfolio.
+For example, a strategy may be to go purely for strong capital gains with growth stocks or add in greater security with dividend stocks or defensive stocks.
 For more on these types of stocks, see our FAQ section below.

-Before getting started in stocks, you should have an idea of your goals, how much money they want to risk, an understanding of their trading style and how to diversify their portfolio.
+Before getting started in stocks, traders and investors should have an idea of their goals, how much money they want to risk, an understanding of their trading style and how to diversify their portfolio.

-How long do you expect to tie up your cash?
-What are your plans for the money?
-Is there a chance you’ll need the funds before your investment has a chance to appreciate?
-For example, if you’re saving for retirement, investing in stocks may be a good choice as that’s a long game.
-But if you want to work up a deposit for next year’s house purchase, you might want to trade the stocks over the short term instead, or consider a different asset.
+How long is the cash expected to be tied up?
+What are the plans for the money?
+Is there a chance the funds will be needed before the investment has a chance to appreciate?
+For example, if someone is saving for retirement, investing in stocks may be a good choice as that’s a long game.
+But if that person wants to work up a deposit for next year’s house purchase, they might want to trade the stocks over the short term instead, or consider a different asset.

-Consider how much money you have to trade or invest.
-A prudent amount might be 5% of your annual earnings, but everyone is different.
-When it comes to risk, the more knowledge you acquire of industries and companies within them, the better prepared you’ll be for the inevitable market swings.
+Market practitioners should consider how much money is available to trade or invest.
+A prudent amount might be 5% of annual earnings, but everyone is different.
+When it comes to risk, the more knowledge acquired of industries and companies within them, the better preparation for the inevitable market swings.

-Managing your emotions when trading is of paramount importance.
-When trading stocks, you will be faced with a slew of market information over the course of your investment – much of it unhelpful.
-Can you filter out the rumors, speculation and noise, and avoid letting FOMO impact your stock trading decisions?
-Can you manage your emotions and stay true to your initial reasons for buying the stock?
-Also, you will naturally have stocks that don’t perform to your expectations.
-Can you deal with losses, and if you do need to exit your position, will you know when to do so?
+Managing emotions when trading is of paramount importance.
+When trading stocks, there will be a slew of market information over the course of an investment – much of it unhelpful.
+A trader or investor should be able to filter out the rumors, speculation and noise, and avoid letting FOMO impact their stock trading decisions.
+It is important to manage emotions and stay true to initial reasons for choosing the stock.
+Also, naturally there will be stocks that don’t perform to expectations.
+Being able to deal with losses is key.

 A diversified portfolio might mean owning/trading stocks in a variety of companies, across numerous sectors, to protect against adverse events.
-You may also want to consider other assets such as bonds, forex and commodities.
+Other assets that may be considered include bonds, forex and commodities.